Of the many things we feel they do better in Italy, aperitivo would be high on the list.

 Origin Of The Negroni Sbagliato Cocktail

 And, of all the drinks that come from Milan, our favorite is the Negroni Sbagliato (pronounced “Neh-groan-ee Sbah-lee-ah-to”).
 Cocktail folklore has it that this drink, the Negroni Sbagliato, is a mistake or messed up (aka sbagliato) take on the classic cocktail the Negroni.

 Whereas the Negroni is a mix of gin, sweet vermouth, and Campari cocktail, it’s said that the owner and head bartender at Milan’s Bar Basso created the Negroni Sbagliato when he used brut sparkling wine instead of gin.

-Place ice in a rocks glass then add the vermouth and Campari and stir to combine.
+- Make The Negroni Sbagliato: Place ice in a rocks glass or wine glass.
+Add the sweet vermouth and Campari and stir to combine.
 Top with sparkling wine, add an orange twist, and serve.